 corrects an athlete's performance (time, height or distance)

-to what it would have been (or will be) in their prime years,
+to what it would have been in their prime years,

 regardless of the athlete's current age.
 This effectively levels